iiJC/games/README.md

 - if no concensus reached, keep going
 - game ends when overall game time runs out (so imposter survives), or when imposter is voted out?
 - maybe game ends when the majority think they voted out the imposter (so after each eject, if majority thinks mole is gone the game ends)

+prompts/hints are randomly displayed/cycled through through a bank as well as you play

 ### Paranoia
 - each person suggests a question (or selects from the bank)